Translate

 Dijon, the former home of the Dukes of Burgundy and, of course, the outstanding Burgundy wine, comes from the vines growing all around the area, and then there's Dijon mustard (Well, the recipe is from there), so what's not to like?

 Oh!
-And, of course, there was Base Aérienne BA102, home to Escadron de Chasse 01.002 'Cigogne' (Stork) and 02.002 'Côte d'Or' (Golden coast), both flying Mirage 2000-5F.
+And, of course, there was Base Aérienne BA102, home to Escadron de Chasse 01.002 'Cigogne' (Stork) and 02.002 'Côte d'Or' (Golden coast), both flying Mirage 2000-5F

 As one of Frances's oldest airbases, created in 1914, the Second World War saw Luftwaffe units seizing control in 1941.
 The USAAF later bombed it with its B-17s before being assigned to the USAAF in 1944 as an operational base.

-Back to the mission: visit BA102 for their airshow, which was held back in June 2004 and witness the show highlight of at least one Mirage 2000 from almost all the de l'Armee de l'air units operating the type in their many variants, all culminating with the arrival of the 'The King' a Mirage 1VP and its support KC-135 tanker aircraft.
+Back to the mission: visit BA102 for their airshow, which was held back in June 2004 and witness the show highlight of at least one Mirage 2000 from almost all the de l'Armée de l'air units operating the type in their many variants, all culminating with the arrival of the 'The King', a Mirage 1VP and its support KC-135 tanker aircraft.

 "Bring it on."